Feudalism in Pakistan: Difference from Modern Feudalism

-Often criticized for being the root of our modern feudal system, the mansabdari system was in fact different in many essential ways.
+Often criticized for being the root of Pakistan’s modern feudal system, the mansabdari system was in fact different in many essential ways.
 First and foremost, the system granted ownership on a non-hereditary transferable basis.
 The officials, mansabdars, who were granted the job of overseeing of the land, never owned their mansabs but were only granted a share of its earnings as a reward for their work.
 Thus, since they never owned the land, they did not have the right to pass it on to their offspring, either.
-This non-ownership of land is the essential difference between modern feudalism and the Mughal mansabdari system.
+The rights of ownership to the land had to renewed by obtaining firmans from the ruler.
+The ruler also had the right to dispossess the intermediaries from their land holdings due to reasons like displeasure or instigation of rebellion.
+Although land-ownership happened to be de facto hereditary, this technical non-ownership of land is the essential difference between modern feudalism and the Mughal mansabdari system.
+However, British land reforms like the Permanent Settlement, Mahalwari system & Ryotwari system made the possession of lands by the intermediaries as hereditary, mirroring the parallel systems in their own country, with the aim of creating a class of native landed gentry who would support imposition of colonial rule upon the peasants in order to serve their own interests.

-Under British rule, the Chief of the Swati tribe, also known as the Khan of Garhi Habibullah, was the largest Jagirdar in the NWFP (KPK) Province.
-In the 1907 settlement, he held a Jagir of 56 villages in Mansehra District, generating a revenue of Rs.
-22,000 which was highest of that time.
-Additionally, the Swati Chief owned an independent state in Battagram District, then part of Yaghistan, and held a Jagir in Hindwara Tehsil of Kashmir State—both of which were not included in the mentioned revenue.
+For example, under British rule, the Chief of the Swati tribe, also known as the Khan of Agror, was the largest landlord in the NWFP (KPK) Province.
+In the 1907 settlement, he held 32,000 acres land in Mansehra District.